About the Program

 Although the School Nurse Certificate program began in 1986, our unique web-based program began in 1998.
 The program is consistent with the Illinois Nurse Practice Act as well as current state and national school nurse standards and guidelines.
 It focuses on health care management for school-aged children and is designed to broaden, refine, and strengthen the nurse's ability to implement the nursing process in response to the diverse needs of children in the school community.

 This 10-credit hour program consists of three courses, which can be completed in two to three semesters of part-time study.
 Course work can be started during the fall or spring semester.
 The course work and discussions are conducted online.
-Students are asked to attend class on campus 2 times while completing the program.
-The first time, for orientation and the second time, to present a final project at the end of the last semester.
-Out-of-state students are waived from the on-campus classes and may attend virtually.
+Students are asked to come to campus once, on a Saturday, to attend orientation.
+Students who live more than 3 hours away are encouraged to come to campus but can make arrangements to attend virtually.

 Students enrolled in a UIC College of Nursing graduate program may also enroll in the certificate or take individual courses as electives.